qkhaipham/EzId/README.md

 # EzId

 EzId is a lightweight .NET library for generating unique, sortable, and human-friendly readable identifiers that look for example like: `070-47XF6Q8-YPB`.
-It implements a 64 bit long ID generation algorithm inspired by Twitter Snowflake and comes packed with a value type that encodes it in a 15-character base32 string.
+It implements a 64 bit long ID generation algorithm inspired by Twitter Snowflake and comes packed with a readonly struct that encodes it in a 15-character base32 string.

 ---